MLCDAI/newscrawl-tool/README.md

-# newscrawl-tool
+# Python Web Crawler newscrawl-tool
 a simple Python function using the Newspaper3k library that would crawl a given URL or list of URLs, extracting all the relevant attributes.
-# Python Web Crawler with Newspaper3k

 This repository contains a simple web crawler implemented in Python, using the Newspaper3k library.